Legal Advice for Refugee — 13 results

 See answers to common questions, such as how to qualify, what a "well-founded" fear is, and where you can apply.

-Written by attorney Alla Londres, almost 4 years ago.
+Written by attorney Alla Londres, about 4 years ago.

 asylum and refugee determinations are made under the same legal